HelmerR302/50-theme/README.md

 **If you are also a fan of 50, hope you enjoy it!**

 Update 0.3.0:
-Slighely adjust color schemes, improved color contrast
+Slighly adjusted color schemes, improved color contrast